Orteko/rcubevacation/README.txt

 3) Create lib/$driver.class.php
 3) Have your new driver extend VacationDriver
-4) Implement abstract public methods from base class: init(), setVacation(),_get() You can access configuration settings using $this->cfg Form variables can be accessed directly using class properties, see save() method5
+4) Implement abstract public methods from base class: init(), setVacation(),_get() You can access configuration settings using $this->cfg or $this->dotforward Form variables can be accessed directly using class properties, see save() method
 5) Write new private helper methods like is_active() if needed.
+6) Register the available options for this driver in VacationConfig.class.php
-6) Test it
+7) Test it
-7) Submit a patch
+8) Submit a patch

 Troubleshooting
 ---------------
 For troubleshooting, you want to increase the log_level in config/main.inc.php to 4, so errors are shown.
-Also, double check permissions on the binaries.
 Be sure to check the content of the database or .forward.
 Check also appropriate maillog to see what's going on.

 Known bugs / limitations
 ------------------------
-- Dutch translation is not entirely accurate
+- Translations are incomplete

 Todo
 ----
 - LDAP support
+- Support for setting envelop sender in with settings other than -Z
+- Handling case when no identities are found.

 Credits
 -------
-The Postfixadmin team for creating the virtual vacation program.
+- The Postfixadmin team for creating the virtual vacation program.
-Squirrelmail team for the squirrelmail_* setuid code mled for contributing setuidpam driver
+- Squirrelmail team for the setuid backend binary
-Peter Ruiter for his initial work on the plugin.
+- Peter Ruiter for his initial work on the plugin.
+- Rick Saul and Johnson Chow for testing

 Patches,feedback and suggestions
 --------------------------------